Aliases for KLK3 Gene

 GeneCards Summary for KLK3 Gene

 KLK3 (Kallikrein Related Peptidase 3) is a Protein Coding gene.
 Diseases associated with KLK3 include Prostatitis and Urethral Stricture.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Adhesion.
+Among its related pathways are Beta-Adrenergic Signaling and Collagen chain trimerization.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type peptidase activity.
 An important paralog of this gene is KLK2.

 UniProtKB/Swiss-Prot Summary for KLK3 Gene